 For the Amazon and Cerrado, the PMABB provides for the monitoring of past deforestation, to develop the definitions of reference levels of these biomes' greenhouse gas emissions.
-For the Amazon, the monitoring of land use in 1991, 2000, 2004 and 2008 was carried out recently and, for the Cerrado, the mapping of the historical deforestation series was completed every two years from 2000 to 2010, as well as annual data between 2012 and 2017 - which were the basis for the FREL Cerrado and for this Technical Annex on REDD+.
+For the Amazon, the monitoring of land use in 1991, 2000, 2004 and 2008 was carried out recently and, for the Cerrado, mapping of historical deforestation series was completed every two years from 2000 to 2010, as well as annual data between 2012 and 2020 - which were the basis for FREL Cerrado, for the latest Technical Annex on REDD+ for Cerrado biome and for this Technical.
 The availability of deforestation data will also contribute to the control and management of authorizations to suppress natural vegetation, especially at the state level.

-The monitoring of natural vegetation conversion, land cover and land use will be extended throughout Brazil, by the gradual and programmed extension of the program's area of activity.
+Monitoring of natural vegetation conversion, land cover and land use will be extended throughout Brazil, by the gradual and programmed extension of the program's activity area.
 For extra-Amazonian Brazilian biomes, there is a need to expand monitoring initiatives, especially those related to deforestation and land cover and use.
-Such information will also support decision-making in actions to promote the conservation of Brazilian biodiversity and contribute to a strategic territorial management that combines the various interests on land use and allows the country's sustainable development.
+Such information will also support decision-making in actions to promote the conservation of Brazilian biodiversity and contribute to a strategic territorial management that combines the various interests on land use and allows country's sustainable development.

-The Cerrado was the first biome outside the Amazon to be contemplated by PMABB actions.
+Cerrado was the first biome outside the Amazon to be contemplated by PMABB actions.
 Its methodology considers the mapping of all land use conversions, assuming deforestation as the complete removal of native vegetation cover, regardless of subsequent use of these areas.
 Deforested areas larger than one hectare are mapped and quantified using 118 Landsat-class satellite images each year of the analyzed period, ensuring product compatibility with the 1:250,000 cartographic scale.
-The deforestation identification process is made by visual interpretation of the images directly on the computer screen, using the TerraAmazon geographic information system, developed by INPE and are available at Terrabrasilis website.
-It is important to mention the data used for REDD+ purposes is a subset of what is presented in the Terrabrasilis website.
+Deforestation identification process is made by visual interpretation of images directly on the computer screen, using the TerraAmazon geographic information system, developed by INPE that are available at Terrabrasilis6 website.
+It is important to mention that the data used for REDD+ purposes, is a subset of what is presented in the Terrabrasilis website.

 The entire database produced by INPE under Prodes Cerrado is undergoing an unprecedented process of external evaluation, an activity conducted by the Laboratory of Image Processing and Geoprocessing (LAPIG for its Portuguese acronym) of the Federal University of Goiás.
-The validation strategy of Prodes Cerrado is based on a set of random points drawn over the anthropic areas detected between 2000 and 2017 and also areas of natural vegetation remaining in the Cerrado in 2017.
+The validation strategy of Prodes Cerrado is based on a set of random points drawn over the anthropic areas detected between 2000 and 2020, and also areas of natural vegetation remaining within Cerrado in 2020.
 A system called Temporal Visual Inspection (TVI) was developed to increase efficiency of this step.
-It integrates Landsat, Modis and Sentinel satellites as well as the high resolution imagery available on Google Maps into a dedicated web page, allowing to organize multiple data in one environment, making it easy to identify any changes in land cover, year per year in the period analyzed.
-At the end of this process, it will be possible to determine the accuracy of the deforestation maps produced and establish a confidence interval for the estimation of the anthropic area in the Cerrado biome.
+It integrates Landsat, Modis and Sentinel satellites as well as the high-resolution imagery available on Google Maps into a dedicated web page, allowing to organize multiple data in one environment, making it easy to identify any changes in land cover, year per year in the period analyzed.
+At the end of this process, it will be possible to determine the accuracy of deforestation maps produced, and establish a confidence interval for the estimation of the anthropic area in the Cerrado biome.

-&lt;sup>6 http://terrabrasilis.dpi.inpe.br/
+6 http://terrabrasilis.dpi.inpe.br/